Lisn-Rocks/lisn-server/README.md

 ### Ways To Help

+We are happy to hear your feedback directly or using github:

-**Scout through the [Issues]**, look for the ones you think you can fix and _go ahead_.
+1. **Scout through the [Issues]**, look for the ones you think you can fix and _go ahead_.

+1. Found a bug? -- **create a new issue** for the rest of us to see.

+1. And of course, you are always welcome to `fork + git clone`, and then do whatever you want.
+If you think that your version works better than the one we have published here -- **issue a pull request**!

 [issues]: https://github.com/Lisn-Rocks/server/issues

-Found a bug? -- **create a new issue** for the rest of us to see.

-And of course, you are always welcome to `fork + git clone`, and then do whatever you want.
-If you think that your version works better than the one we have published here -- **issue a pull request**!

 ### Sister Repos